Geodesic Models with Convexity Shape Prior: Experimental Results

-Fig.~\ref{fig_CompGeos} presents a qualitative comparison of the proposed Elastica-Convexity geodesic model and state-of-the-art geodesic models including the RandersGeo and original elastica models on images sampled from the dataset~\cite{gorelick2016convexity}.
+Fig.~\ref{fig_CompGeos} depicts the comparison results of the introduced RSF-Convexity model against the RandersGeo model and the classical RSF model on images sampled from the Convexity dataset.
 The annotations shown in column $2$ are exploited to initialize these models.
-In this experiment, there is no background scribble provided for interactive segmentation.
-It is known that the RandersGeo model heavily depends on the region-based homogeneity features and the edge-based features, as described in Section~\ref{subsec_RegionRanders}.
-Accordingly, when these features are unreliable for defining the target boundaries, low quality of segmentation results may be yielded by this model, due to the absence of the convexity shape prior.
-This is also the case for the classical elastica model in conjunction with edge-based features, though the use of the curvature regularity may slightly increase the smoothness of the segmentation contours, as depicted in column $4$.
-While in column $5$, the smooth and tight segmentation contours are obtained from the proposed Elastica-Convexity model, which can suitably delineate the target boundaries, thanks to the integration of convexity shape prior, curvature regularization and image features.
-Note that in this experiment the classical elastica geodesic model was applied with hybrid image features which include both the image gradients features and the region-based homogeneity features.
+It is known that the RandersGeo model heavily depends on image features made up of image appearance model and the image gradients, as formulated in Section~\ref{subsec_RegionRanders}.
+Accordingly, when these image features are unreliable for defining the target boundaries, unsatisfactory segmentation results may be yielded, as shown in column $3$ of Fig.~\ref{fig_CompGeos}.
+This is also the case for the classical RSF model whose velocity function~\eqref{eq_Velocity} are derived using both of the region-based homogeneity measure and image gradient-based features, though the use of the curvature regularity may increase the local smoothness of the associated planar curves, as depicted in column $4$.
+By the RSF-Convexity model, smooth and accurate segmentation contours are constructed for segmentation in all the three test images, as shown in column $5$, due to the integration of the convexity shape prior and the curvature regularization.